Morecambe Offshore Windfarm

 Morgan and Morecambe Offshore Wind Farm: Transmission Assets

-• Morecambe Generation Assets - submit application for Development Consent Order - May 2024
+- Morecambe Generation Assets - submitted application for Development Consent Order - May 2024

-• Morgan and Morecambe Offshore Wind Farm: Transmission Assets - submit application for Development Consent Order - Q2/Q3 2024
+- Submit application for Development Consent Order - Q3 2024

 Environment